Project Management Timeline: Types, Uses, Examples, Template, and How To Calculate

 3. Time Management

 Timelines enable project managers to set realistic deadlines and manage project schedules effectively.
-By breaking down project tasks into manageable segments with specific timeframes, timelines help in prioritizing activities, avoiding delays, and ensuring timely completion of deliverables.
+By breaking down project tasks into manageable segments with specific timeframes, timelines help in prioritizing activities, avoiding delays, and ensuring the timely completion of deliverables.

 4. Risk Management